u007/ailab/llmres/README.md

 # LLM Fine-Tuning with MLX-LM

 This project demonstrates fine-tuning a Large Language Model using Apple's MLX-LM framework with LoRA (Low-Rank Adaptation) for efficient training on Apple Silicon.
+The project now includes **resumable download functionality** for robust model and dataset downloads.

 ## Overview

 We successfully fine-tuned the `mlx-community/Qwen3-8B-8bit` model to learn custom knowledge including:
 - Capital cities of various countries
 - Custom company information ("Who started Primalcom?" → "Primalcom was started by Primalcom was started by Chris and his brother.")

+## 🚀 New Features

+### Resumable Downloads
+- **Automatic resume**: Interrupted downloads continue from where they left off
+- **Model downloads**: HuggingFace models download with built-in resume support
+- **Dataset downloads**: Custom resumable downloader for any file type
+- **Progress tracking**: Real-time progress bars and status updates
+- **Integrity verification**: Hash and size verification for downloaded files

+📖 **See [DOWNLOAD_GUIDE.md](DOWNLOAD_GUIDE.md) for detailed usage instructions**

 ## Key Findings